AlexanderYastrebov/AlexanderYastrebov/README.md

 team.

-For our primary client National Credit Bureau [http://www.creditnet.ru](http://www.creditnet.ru) we are developing the following solutions:
+For our primary client National Credit Bureau [http://www.creditnet.ru](http://www.creditnet.ru) we have developed the following solutions:

 * Solution for data management and mining of Russian enterprises database
 * Fulltext search solution with rich client side